 - their current circumstances and the circumstances leading them to need legal advice and representation;

 - their legal and non-legal options and the risks and benefits of these options; and

 - their role in providing instructions to their legal advisor.

 Following are suggested ways to assist in ensuring your client is able to provide you with accurate instructions.
 They may apply to a range of services working with a client with cognitive impairment, and not just to legal practitioners:

 - Allow sufficient time to conduct an interview.
 This means spending time explaining the law and the options available to your client, and eliciting both their understanding of your advice and what they wish to do.
 This time is also well spent in assessing your client’s skills and capacity to instruct and developing their confidence in talking to you.

 - Identify any limitations in literacy skills and respond accordingly.
-Any written Relevant or important.
-For example, material evidence is something that helps to prove an argument in a criminal case. should be carefully explained to your client.
+Any written material should be carefully explained to your client.
 Questions or comments may need to be put in a number of ways to ensure the client understands their content.

 - Take responsibility for explaining things in an accessible and easily understandable way.
 Ask the person to tell you what they have understood, so you can do a better job if necessary.

 - Record relevant events as soon as possible after they have occurred, particularly where poor memory may exist.